ACCESS-Community-Hub/PyEarthTools/docs/contributing.md

 [A pinned issue](https://github.com/ACCESS-Community-Hub/PyEarthTools/issues/174) contains a non-exhaustive list of things you could consider doing.
 Alternatively, you are very welcome to look through the GitHub issue tracker and see if there is anything that grabs your interest.
 If you are going to work on an issue, let me know so we can avoid people doubling up.

+## Code of Conduct

+Please review our [Code of Conduct](../CODE_OF_CONDUCT.md) before contributing and help us create a welcoming and safe environment for everyone.

 ## Getting Started